StrawHatHacker/Shiro-The-Discord-Bot/README.md

 * **\>setup**
   > Shows all server configuring commands
 * **\>settings**
-  > Shows an overview of the server's enabled or disabled settings. *note: certain functions are toggled off by default*
+  > Shows an overview of the server's enabled or disabled settings. note: certain functions are toggled off by default and you have to toggle the on using the *>toggle* command
 * **\>serverinfo**
   > Returns information related to the server: Icon, Onwer, Region, Member Count, Emoji Count, Text, Voice Channels and Roles
 * **\>userinfo [member]**
   > Returns information related to a user: Icon, Full Name, ID, Status, Presence, Join Date, Account Creation Date and Roles
 * **\>botstatus**
-  > Returns information related to the bot: Icon, Language, Ping, Api Ping Time, Bot Uptime, System Uptime, System Info and useful links
+  > Returns information related to the bot: Icon, Language, Ping, Api Ping Time, Bot Uptime, System Uptime, Guilds/Users, System Info and useful links
 * **\>changelog**
   > Returns information about the bot version
 * **\>invite**